Online Reviews and Ratings 101: A 5-Step Guide to Improving Your Online Reputation

 Reputation.com’s mobile app, Reputation Live, enables front-line reps to request reviews from customers while they’re still at the location — right on their smartphones — and follow up with a text message.
 Research shows review requests sent via SMS get 15X higher response rates.

-3. Increase Star Ratings and Rankings to Drive Business Opportunities and Revenue
+3. Elevate Star Ratings and Rankings to Drive Business Opportunities and Revenue

 You Can’t Win Customers if They Can’t Find You Online